Jayfetra/streamlit_goodreads_app/docs/PRD.md

 - Open a draft PR early for larger changes — mark it as `Draft` in GitHub.
 - Do not push directly to `master`/`main`.
 Use PRs and pull requests to merge.
 - Add tests or smoke-test steps for any behavior you change.
+- Inform 1 step at a time, and focus on the current task before moving on to the next one.
+Keep the to do list into maximum 4 task on every chat.

 ## 14 — Open Questions / Decisions
 - Do we prefer `conda` or stick to `venv` for cross-developer consistency?
-(Recommendation: conda on Windows.)
+(Recommendation: conda on Windows.) -> we prefer to use conda.
+I already run "conda activate myenv" this code to activate the envoronment
 - Do we want CI (GitHub Actions) to run smoke tests on PRs?
-(Nice to have.)
+(Nice to have.) -> I don't know anything about CI, but if you think it helps, then yes

 ## 15 — Next Steps & Owner
 - Owner: Jayfetra